 you can make your own medicine.
 Elderberry syrup is an awesome immune booster, and it tastes amazing!
 You might even have to remind the kids that it’s medicine, not just to drink!

-I found a huge old apple tree, not on anyone’s property.
-I gathered several pounds of apples while my dogs ran around.
+I found a huge old apple tree, not on anyone’s property, and gathered several pounds of apples while my dogs ran around.
 I even climbed the tree to try to get to some of the apples, then threw a stick boomerang-style into the tree to knock some of the apples down.
 I’m thinking of doing some apple jelly and apple butter, and some apple desserts will have to be made!
 Surely most of you have done a little fall foraging of apples.
 Expand your horizons to find some in nature, for free!

 A ways farther up the road, I pulled over into a nice area off the main road and let the dogs out.
 I found a grocery bag full of nettle (creamy nettle soup, anyone?).
 Then I picked another grocery bag full of burdock and burdock roots.
 I know burdock is good for lots of things, but I need to research what exactly I want to make with this haul!
 Probably a burdock tincture.